element-hq/element-desktop/docs/updates.md

 The update server base url is configurable as `update_base_url` in config.json and can be served by a static file host, CDN or object storage.

+Currently all packaging & deployment is handled by https://github.com/vector-im/element-builder/

 # Windows

 On Windows the update mechanism used is [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows)